moudsen/mailGraph/README.md

 **"mailGraph.graph"** to set a specific graph to be embedded for this particular Trigger.

+**"mailGraph.showLegend"** to set a specific graph to show or hide for this particular Trigger.

+**"mailGraph.graphHeight"** to set a specific graph height for this particular Trigger.

+**"mailGraph.graphWidth"** to set a specific graph width for this particular Trigger.

 # What if there is no graph added to the e-mail?
 There is no immediate relationship between a trigger and a graph.
 This is why the script uses the following technique to find graphs to are associated to the trigger:
 1. The trigger API call returns a list of "functions".
 Each functions holds an "item id".